-Given a Polish space $X$, a subset $Z \subseteq X$ is called \emph{analytic} if we can find a Polish space $Y$ and $f: Y\to X$ continuous with $Z=f(Y)$.
-Note that compact space is Polish, and any nonempty Borel set is a continuous image of $\mathbb{N}$, thus the Borel set is analytic.
-Now we are ready to prove the reverse inequalities of \Cref{main} using the analytic set by the following \Cref{upperbound}.
+A \emph{Polish space} is a separable topological space that is equipped with a complete metric.
+Given a Polish space $X$, a subset $Z \subseteq X$ is said to be \emph{analytic} if there exists a Polish space $Y$ and a continuous map $f: Y\to X$ such that $Z=f(Y)$.
+It is worth noting that every compact metric space is Polish, and that any nonempty Borel set is a continuous image of the set of natural numbers $\mathbb{N}$.
+Consequently, every Borel set is analytic.
+With these preliminaries in place, we are ready to prove the reverse inequalities in \Cref{main} using the tools from analytic set theory.